 And in the end, they make a much worse decision and take life-threatening actions.

-Again, self-control theory failed itself, and if it is not functional, then what should we do?
-How we stop ourselves from doing the same thing over and over and stay away from guilt and regret.
+So, if it is not functional, then what should we do?
+How do we stop ourselves from doing the same thing over and over and stay away from guilt and regret?

-When a feeling like anger boosts up in our mind, we should go with other options; rather, repressing it.
+When a feeling like anger boosts our mind, we should go with other options; instead of repressing it.
 We shouldn’t try to say to ourselves that we need to control it.

-By doing so we get our priority, that what’s important for us and what’s not.
+By doing so we get our priority, what’s important for us and what’s not.

 There will be more productivity, on-time work completion and no burden of heavy work.

-Whom you’d choose, a person who’s demanding you to go on a trip, do some work for him/her and get paid.
-Or a person who’s giving you the money first and then expecting you to do his/her work.
+Or a person who’s giving you the money first and then expecting you to do their work?

 Most probably, we choose the second option because it’s in our nature to put the reward first than work.